datarefuge/datarescue-dc/index.md

 designer, or writer who we've got work for you to do, and would love for you to be involved.

-Please note that participants will need to show a valid photo ID to enter the Lauinger Library, but information is not recorded.
+Please note that participants will need to show a valid photo ID to enter the Lauinger Library, but information will not be recorded.

 ## Schedule

 #### Saturday, February 18th: 12pm to 5:30pm
-Lauinger Library, Murray Conference Room
+Lauinger Library, Murray Conference Room (Room 541)

-Saturday's sessions will include a teach-in on the importance of climate data (12-1:30 pm), a Guide training for Sunday's team leaders (1:30-4 pm), and a roundtable on open data/data vulnerability (4:15-5:15 pm).
+Saturday's sessions will include:

+**Humanizing Climate Data**: A teach-in on the importance of climate data (12-1:30 pm)

+**Guide training** for Sunday's team leaders (1:30-4:00 pm)

+**Open data/data vulnerability**: A round table discussion (4:15-5:15 pm)
+* Moderator: [Alex Howard](https://sunlightfoundation.com/about/team/ahoward/), *Deputy Director, Sunlight Foundation*
+* [Laurie Allen](http://www.laurieallen.org/), *Assistant Director for Digital Scholarship, University of Pennsylvania Libraries*
+* [Laura Wrubel](https://library.gwu.edu/users/Wrubel), *Software Development Librarian; End of Term Archive participant, George Washington University Libraries*
+* [Mike Kruger](https://www.commerce.gov/directory/mikekruger), *Former Deputy Director of Public Affairs, U.S. Department of Commerce*
+* [Michael Halpern](http://www.ucsusa.org/bio/michael-halpern.html), *Deputy Director, Union of Concerned Scientists*

 Please check back for more details on the teach-in and roundtable, coming soon.
 You're welcome to come for Saturday events even if you can't come Sunday.

 #### Sunday, February 19th: 10am to 5pm
 Reiss Science Building, Room 103